drieslab/Giotto/README.md

 ##### Giotto analyses

+  - How to identify highly variable genes?
   - Different ways to cluster data?
   - Methods to identify differentially expressed genes?
+  - How to perform cell-type or cell-process gene signature spatial enrichment analysis?
   - Algorithmes to find spatial genes, patterns or domains?
   - Effect of neighboring cells on gene expression?
+  - …

 ##### Giotto Analyzer and Viewer interaction

   - How to switch between Giotto Analyzer and Viewer?
-  - …